appseconnect/docs/_posts/Getting-Started/2018-09-21-configurations.md

 * Action Description: This is the Description of the action.
 At the time of touchpoint creation actions are selected based on this description.
 * Action Filter & Resync Filter Details

-### Importing Schemas and Actions of an Application
+### Adding Schemas and Actions of an Application
-The user can view the schemas and the action present or can also add schema and add action for each application.
+The user can view the [schemas and the action](/transformation/working-with-schemas-action-filter/) present or can also add schema and add action for each application.
 This section enables the user to view and add the Schema and its Actions.

 **Prerequisites:**